Table of Contents

 Make Certain your Macintosh IOS and Apps are definitely the latest versions.

 Apple continually makes improvements and issues a fix to the macOS software.
-Any applications you have added to your MAC also need to kept updated, either through the App Store or the vendor.
+Any applications you have added to your MAC also need to be kept updated, either through the App Store or the vendor.

-You can check for these Macintosh upgrades manually, or set up your Apple computer to check for software upgrades automatically (Recommended).
+You can manually check for these Macintosh upgrades or set up your Apple computer to automatically check for software upgrades (Recommended).

 Running Too Many Applications

 Being “Power Users”, we are all guilty of leaving applications working within the background.